Department of French and Italian

 The application of various critical methods to the interpretation of texts (short fiction, drama, and poetry) from all periods.
 Topics will include themes, narrative and rhetorical strategies, authorial voice, implicit reader, and genre theory.
 Two 90-minute classes.
 Prerequisite: 107, 108 or equivalent.
 207 recommended as a corequisite.
 A. Benhaïm

-FRE 307 Advanced French Language and Style Fall, Spring LA
+FRE 307 Advanced French Language and Style Fall, Spring

 Intensive practice of written and spoken French through close analysis of grammatical and syntactic structures, literary translation, and the stylistic study of representative literary works from the Middle Ages to the present.
 Prerequisite: a 200-level French course or instructor's permission.
 Two 90-minute classes.
 Staff